Don’t Do These Things if You Want to Sell Your House

 Don’t disregard curb appeal

 Having a good landscape contractor in your back pocket can help sellers out when preparing the home for sale.
 Mulching, bush trimming, tree branch removal, and simple plantings can go a long way in setting your home apart from the competition.
 These projects are generally affordable and can be done by the DIY weekend warrior as well.
 “I recently had a client reach out to me late last summer when they knew they were going to be moving the following spring,” said Hoylo.
 “We had the professional photographer come out and snap a few exterior photos for our listing that was going to be active during January.
 These home pictures went a long way for the seller to convey what they had for plantings and curb appeal during the dead of winter.”
-Here are some ideas on how to improve your curb appeal for selling your home.
+Here are some ideas on how to improve your curb appeal for selling your home–have it ready for visitors with these products that will clean your house, fast.

 Don’t ask for more than your home is worth